Multilingual SEO Strategy: A Comprehensive Guide

 Multilingual SEO

-Multilingual SEO focuses on making your website accessible to speakers of different languages.
-For example, a global clothing brand like Nike would need to ensure its website is discoverable in various languages, such as English, Spanish, and Portuguese.
-This is achieved by adapting content to each language, so users searching for ‘sneakers’ in English, ‘zapatillas’ in Spanish, or ‘tênis’ in Portuguese can find relevant information.
+Multilingual SEO makes your website accessible to speakers of different languages.
+Take a global clothing brand like Nike.
+It needs its website to be discoverable in many languages, such as English, Spanish, and Portuguese.
+To do this, it adapts content to each language.
+Then users can find what they want, whether they search ‘sneakers’ in English, ‘zapatillas’ in Spanish, or ‘tênis’ in Portuguese.

 International SEO

-International SEO, however, goes beyond language and aims to tailor the website experience for specific countries or regions.
-For instance, Adidas may create separate websites for Spain and Mexico, even though both countries use Spanish.
-This is because each region has unique variations of the Spanish language and different cultural interests and online behaviours.
+International SEO goes beyond language.
+It tailors the website experience for specific countries or regions.
+For instance, Adidas may build separate websites for Spain and Mexico, even though both use Spanish.
+Each region has its own version of Spanish, its own cultural interests, and its own online habits.

 • Spanish Website (adidas.es): Utilises European Spanish, focuses on local sports such as football and tennis.